divx118/cifs/README.md

 ```
 $ sudo vi ./etc/fstab
 ```
+NOTE: - replace username and password with the ones you have.
+      - As it is now the share is mounted with full read write permissions.
+         Change it to your own needs.
+      - Replace server path in this case //10.0.0.13/3000GbXBMC with your own.

 After that that we can start the mount with
 ```
 $ sudo mountcifs start